rajibdk/flask_todo_app/README.md

-# todo sample app basedon Flask
+# todo sample app based on Flask

 ## to push the app to pivotal cloud foundry
 1. cd webapp